OmLCA/RC-Plane-100cm-winmgspan-/README.md

 Status: In development

 Files:
-Build plans
+Build plans,
-CAD files
+CAD files,
-Build photos
+Build photos,
 Flight tests

 More information will be added as the project progresses.